umee-network/umee/docs/architecture/adr-template.md

 > and why there is a problem.
 It should be as succinct as possible and introduce
 > the high level idea behind the solution.

-## Decision
+## Specification

-> This section records the decision that was made.
+> This section records the decision that was made and how it should work.
 > It is best to record as much info as possible from the discussion that happened.
-> This aids in not having to go back to the Pull Request to get the needed information.
+> This aids in not having to go back to the Pull Request and comments to get the needed information.

-## Detailed Design
+> You can include diagrams.

+> - What new data structures are needed, what data structures will be changed?
+> - What are the efficiency considerations (time/space)?
+> - What are the expected access patterns (load/throughput)?
+> - Are there any privacy considerations?
+> - If the change is large, how will the changes be broken up for ease of review?

+### User requirements

+> Specify expected user behavior

+### Proposed API

+> Describe new API or changed API

+### Outcomes

-> This section does not need to be filled in at the start of the ADR, but must
+> This section does not need to be filled in at the beginning, but must
 > be completed prior to the merging of the implementation.
 >
 > Here are some common questions that get answered as part of the detailed design:
 >
-> - What are the user requirements?
->
 > - What systems will be affected?
->
-> - What new data structures are needed, what data structures will be changed?
->
-> - What new APIs will be needed, what APIs will be changed?
->
-> - What are the efficiency considerations (time/space)?
->
-> - What are the expected access patterns (load/throughput)?
->
 > - Are there any logging, monitoring or observability needs?
->
 > - Are there any security considerations?
->
-> - Are there any privacy considerations?
->
-> - How will the changes be tested?
->
-> - If the change is large, how will the changes be broken up for ease of review?
->
 > - Will these changes require a breaking (major) release?
->
-> - Does this change require coordination with the SDK or other?
+> - Does this change require coordination with other teams?

 ## Alternative Approaches

 > This section contains information around alternative options that are considered
 > before making a decision.
 It should contain a explanation on why the alternative
 > approach(es) were not chosen.

+## Test Cases [optional]

+> How will the changes be tested?
+> Test cases for an implementation are mandatory for tasks that are affecting important parts of the system functionality.
+Tasks can choose to include links to test cases if applicable.

 ## Consequences